coni2k/SS/Notes.md

 . squaresLeft (numbersModel.ZeroValue count) can be improved, maybe moved to sudoku details? - STILL NECESSARY?

-. checkpotential & getpotentials methods in the engine should be better!

 . retrieve only updated values from server - usedSquares + numbers count + availabilities!

 . try to remove Container classes!